elmaxiboy/x-scraper/README.md

 ## TODOs

 In order to achieve such a scoring mechaism, the current tool must be improved and iterated.
 The current scraping mechanism only retrieves the visible text present on the feed page after a search is performed, and is lacking relevant data related to the user that posted (E.g. Number of followers, nature).
 This could be achieved by scraping the profiles respectively and storing the values in a separated dictionary.
 The **engagement_numbers** must be appropiately identified.
 The sentiment analysis models could be specifically trained and validated for this use case. **hashtags** can be appropiately clustered to allow for a more specfic analysis of relevance.
+The [search query](https://x.com/search-advanced?lang=en) that is concatenated must be further studied and tested, as adding or removing hashtags or keywords can result in different groups of posts being retrieved.
 The use of a pay-per-use API could greatly improve the data-retrieving process (speed and completeness) and would be more compliant to the terms of use of X, or any other digital social network.
 Once this checklist is carried out, the scoring mechanism should be on a more solid platform to be built upon.

 ## Aknowledgements